Doctors Against Animal Experiments: Campaign against brain research on monkeys

 Since 2009, the association had been campaigning against brain research on rhesus monkeys at four institutes in Tübingen.
 In 2014, one of them, the Max Planck Institute for Biological Cybernetics, hit the headlines when recordings were published showing severe mistreatment of the monkeys.
 Doctors Against Animal Experiments filed a criminal complaint with the public prosecutor's office in Tübingen in January 2015.

 Following those revelations, Marco Wehr accused the association of a lack of proximity to players in medical research and of insufficient expertise in a guest article in the FAZ in 2017.
 Among others, he criticized DAAE for campaigning for replacement of animal experiments with cell cultures and computer models, as these could only inadequately reproduce complex biological processes and were therefore, in his opinion, insufficient for researching longer chains of action.

 In December 2018, Volkart Wildermuth announced in an interview that the trust between the Logothetis working group and the Max Planck Society had permanently been damaged.
 According to Wildermuth, the MGP had restricted some of Nikos Logothetis' management functions where animal experiments were concerned.
 The public prosecutor's office in Tübingen discontinued the proceedings against payment of a fine.

 In 2022, autopsy reports from the Stuttgart Chemical and Veterinary Investigation Office from 2009 were published.
 They showed that the skulls of monkeys that had been experimented on in Tübingen had numerous drill holes and a fracture, among other things.
 A total of six monkey cadavers were delivered from Tübingen, three with and three without heads.
 According to the autopsy reports, the skull manipulations caused much more suffering to the animals than is legally permitted in animal experiments.

 Eastern Europe Project – Saving Animals with Computers

-In 2008, the association launched its Eastern Europe project and equipped an institute at Sumy University in Ukraine with animal-free teaching materials.
-In return, the university signed a contract to discontinue the corresponding animal experiments.
-In the meantime (as of June 2023), contracts have been signed with the heads of 73 institutes in 29 cities in Ukraine, Russia, Belarus, Kyrgyzstan, and Uzbekistan.
-Doctors Against Animal Experiments provides hardware in the form of laptops and projectors as well as software such as computer simulations, films, and dummies.
-In return, the university lecturers commit by contract to refrain from animal experiments and animal-consuming internships.
-According to the association, this saves around 57,000 animals from being tested on and killed at universities every year.
+In 2008, the association launched its Eastern Europe project, initially providing animal-free teaching materials to an institute at Sumy University in Ukraine.
+As part of the project, participating university institutes sign agreements to discontinue the use of animals in the relevant courses and in return receive equipment and teaching materials for animal-free education.
+These include laptops, projectors, computer simulations and films.
+By August 2026, according to the association, agreements had been concluded with 86 institutes in 35 cities in Ukraine, Russia, Belarus, Kyrgyzstan, Kazakhstan, and Uzbekistan.
+The association stated that the participating institutions' transition to animal-free teaching saved around 62,000 animals from use in university education each year.
 The association has also financed the development of Russian- and Ukrainian-language educational films and computer simulations and raises public awareness through press conferences and media reports.